kolafas/bc-19-document-managent-tracker/README.md

 Create a ```.env ``` file  in your the root folder of the app Add the data in the ```.env` file as specified from your database

+## Adding variables from Auth0
+The authenication provider for this app is auth0, so you have to get the configurations keys

+Add them to the `.env` file

 ```
 API_KEY=huk516791829n726812hj1928j1